What is composite bonding?

 Is composite bonding permanent?

-The beauty of composite bonding is that it does not have to be a wholly permanent change to your smile.
+The beauty of composite treatment is that it does not have to be a wholly permanent change to your smile.
 The bonded composite can be removed if necessary, leaving your natural tooth the same as always underneath.

 This is in comparison to porcelain veneers, which require the teeth to be trimmed before the veneer is applied over the top.